Skip to main content

 Only available for some customers

-This feature is only available to certain customers.
-If you are interested in using this feature, please contact Zepben for more information.
+This feature is only available to certain customers and is currently in early release.
+If you encounter any problems or have questions, please contact Zepben support.

 Feeder Load Analysis (Segment Level Loading)

-Feeder level analysis, also known as Segment Level Loading is a tool that is built for finding the key parameters for a given list of feeders and/or substations.
+Feeder Load Analysis, also known as Segment Level Loading, is a tool for finding key parameters for a given list of feeders and/or substations.

 • Maximum export